WRITERSWORLD Book Production Guide

 - We load our books at our printers with all black and white interior images and photographs

-at 300 dpi (dots per inch).
-Consequently, the printed pages are near photographic
+at a minimum of 300 dpi (dots per inch).
+Consequently, the printed pages are near

 - We do not source work outside the United Kingdom or the Republic of Ireland and,

-consequently, we do not exploit cheap foreign labour; and our sub-contractors are paid full
+consequently, we do not exploit cheap foreign labour; our sub-contractors are paid full

 - Our copy editors and book cover designers are highly skilled and experienced in the

 self-publishing print-on-demand industry, and you will have direct one-to-one contact with

 your designated copy editor and book cover designer.
 You will also be provided with a

 dedicated mobile number so that you can communicate with

 WRITERSWORLD at any time within normal working hours with regard to

 - We guarantee not to ask for more money once the contract has been accepted as it is a